pupil-labs/pupil-docs/src/invisible/how-tos/applications/gaze-metrics-in-aois/README.md

 ### Conclusion

 In this tutorial we have used the exports of a Reference Image Mapper enrichment to calculate several typical eye tracking metrics.
-Using an examplatory dataset from a supermarket study we have seen how we can do quantitative analysis of gaze behavior using only a few common Python libraries.
+Using an exemplary dataset from a supermarket study we have seen how we can do quantitative analysis of gaze behavior using only a few common Python libraries.

 If you have further questions or any feedback please let us know!
 You can send us an email to [info@pupil-labs.com](mailto:info@pupil-labs.com) or chat with us on [Discord](https://pupil-labs.com/chat/)!